alimozdemir/personal/posts/nuxt-3-casl-authorization.md

 :::

-Once you try to access `/auth` page you will endup with following screen, you can customize it based on your needs.
+Now, when trying to access the `/auth` page, unauthorized users will see the following screen.
+You can customize it as needed:

 <img src="/img/nuxt-casl/403.png" class="center-image" alt="Nuxt CASL 403 page" />

 ## Source code

-You can check out a complete example in my github repo. [nuxt-casl-sample](https://github.com/alimozdemir/nuxt-casl-sample)
+You can check out a complete example in my GitHub repository. [nuxt-casl-sample](https://github.com/alimozdemir/nuxt-casl-sample)